basho/basho_docs/source/languages/en/riak/intro-v20.md

-* [[Authentication and Authorization]] explains how Riak Security can be enabled and disabled, how users and groups are managed, how authorization to perform certain operations can be granted and revoked, how security ciphers can be chosen, and more
+* [[Authentication and Authorization]] explains how Riak Security can be enabled and disabled, how users and groups are managed, how authorization to perform certain operations can be granted and revoked, how security ciphers can be chosen, and more.
-* [[Managing Security Sources]] is an in-depth tutorial on how to implement Riak's four supported authentication sources: trusted networks, passwords, pluggable authentication modules, and certificates
+* [[Managing Security Sources]] is an in-depth tutorial on how to implement Riak's four supported authentication sources: trusted networks, passwords, pluggable authentication modules, and certificates.

 #### Video